Personas are a great tool for focusing the organisation on users and their goals.

-When required, we undertake our own respondent recruitment – we do not use third parties.
+We undertake our own respondent recruitment – we do not use third parties.
 We believe this allows us to recruit more accurately to our client’s specification, provide greater flexibility, and treat respondents in a decent and ethical way.

 Conducting the Research

 How the research is conducted depends on the methodologies used, but typically includes:

 Web Usability develops the personas for the target user groups based on the user research and details elements such as:

 - Description of target user type

 - ‘Personal’ details (e.g. sex, age, home location, marital status, children, home ownership, etc)